Sankthans 2025 in Norway

 Tønnebålet på Laksevåg in Bergen (June 23, 2024)

 Nestled between mountain peaks and fjords, Bergen holds a magnificent Sankthans celebration in the borough of Laksevåg.
 Local enthusiasts come together to build one of the country's biggest barrel bonfires, which consists of hundreds of barrels and requires tremendous effort.
 Because this is a community event, you'll have a chance to participate in raffles, dance to live music, and games, and grab a drink or two from the food stalls.
-The festivities usually begin at 4:45 pm and last until midnight.
+The festivities begin at 5 pm and last until midnight.
 The great bonfire burning takes place at 9 pm at the Kirkebukten Bay in Laksevåg.

 Sankthans Midsummer Festival in Oslo (June 23, 2024)